VisLab/EEG-Pipelines/README.md

 ## Setup
-Before running any of these pipelines, you must make sure that you have
+Before running any of these pipelines, you must make sure that you have the following setup.
+Although the stub for using cudaica is included, cudaica has not been included in the repository.
+Thus, ICA options are either runica or binica, unless you set up cudiaca to run on your GPU.

 ### Setup of EEGLAB
 The instructions are based on EEGLAB v2019.1 or later.
 The following